Wednesday, 6 November 2024

 Rainbow Bee-eater

-Splendid Fairywren - spectacular bird!
+Splendid Fairywren - a spectacular bird!

 From there we started our 2.5 hr drive towards Deniliquin.
 Along the way we added a few Fairy Martins.
 I spotted many White-winged Choughs on the side of the road near Coleambally, so we decided to stop to photograph them, we were not disappointed as these were very bold and obviously used to being around people.